Your Guide to Drying Turnout Gear

 Freestanding Dryers for Fire Department Gear

 The best dryers are those that are freestanding.
 These allow an entire turnout suit to be dried at once.
-Hanging the ensemble in the dryer lets fans circulate air around and through the equipment, drying it completely.
+Hanging the ensemble in the fire gear dryer lets fans circulate air around and through the equipment, drying it completely.

-A department may wish to purchase a dryer system that dries one suit, or up to ten.
+A department may wish to purchase a fire gear dryer system that dries one suit, or up to ten.
 In most cases, the larger systems that can dry the most gear are the most efficient, though sometimes budgetary or space constraints cause departments to buy the smaller units.
 It may be possible to request a grant for larger freestanding dryers, which will save time and money in the long run.